 Desiree's sister thought she'd probably fainted.
 Although Desiree felt like she'd been unconscious for hours, her sister said she was out for less than a minute.
 Since Desiree felt fine and she'd never fainted before, she decided she didn't need to go to the ER.

-When Desiree asked her school nurse about it the next day, she said Desiree probably fainted because she stayed in the whirlpool too long or the temperature was set too high, affecting her body temperature.
+When Desiree asked her school nurse about it the next day, she said Desiree probably fainted because she stayed in the whirlpool too long or the temperature was set too high, affecting her blood pressure.

 Fainting is pretty common in teens.
 The good news is that most of the time it's not a sign of something serious.